Accessing fonts from Monotype Fonts

 There are two ways to use fonts on your creative projects: syncing or downloading them.

-• Font syncing: Syncing is transferring fonts from the browser dashboard to the Monotype Desktop App.
+• Font syncing: Syncing involves transferring fonts from the browser dashboard to the Monotype Desktop App.
 Fonts and font families synced to the Monotype Desktop App are automatically accessible in most creative applications; there’s no need for users to download individual font files.
 Syncing is the primary method of accessing fonts through Monotype Fonts.

 How do I sync fonts?